Marine Aircraft Group 36: Vietnam War

 In January 1968 HMM-163, HMM-262 and VMO-6 were based at Quảng Trị, while HMM-164, HMM-362, HMM-364 and VMO-3 were based at Phu Bai.
 The group was extensively involved in the Battle of Khe Sanh starting in late January.
 A detachment from the group's MACTU-62 operated a ground-controlled approach (GCA) radar at Khe Sanh Combat Base to guide aircraft until enemy fire knocked it out on 19 February.
 HMM-362 kept several UH-34s at Khe Sanh throughout January and February to support Marines in outlying hill positions.
 Group squadrons supported Marine and Army of the Republic of Vietnam (ARVN) forces during the Battle of Huế.
 On 15 April the three group squadrons at Quảng Trị were detached to form Provisional Marine Aircraft Group 39.
 On the same date HMM-363 joined the group.
+HMH-462 joined he group in August 1968.
 On 21 September HMM-262 rejoined the group.
 On 30 September HMM-265 rejoined the group.
 Commencing on 7 December 1968 and continuing until 8 March 1969 the group supported Operation Taylor Common.

-At the beginning of 1969 the group comprised HMM-452 equipped with CH-53As, HMLA-367 (formerly VMO-3) equipped with UH-1Es, HMM-265 equipped with CH-46Ds and HMM-363 equipped with UH-34Ds.
+At the beginning of 1969 the group comprised HMH-462 equipped with CH-53As, HMLA-367 (formerly VMO-3) equipped with UH-1Es, HMM-265 equipped with CH-46Ds and HMM-363 equipped with UH-34Ds.
 On 25 May HMM-362 rejoined the group.
 On 27 August HMH-361 equipped with CH-53Ds joined the group replacing HMM-363 which had been withdrawn as its UH-34s were withdrawn from service.
 On 7 November the group withdrew from South Vietnam and was re-based at MCAS Futenma, Okinawa.
 On 18 November HMH-462, HMM-164, HMM-165, VMO-6 and VMGR-152 were all assigned to the group on Okinawa.

 In early 1973, group squadrons participated in Operation End Sweep clearing Haiphong harbor of mines, after which they returned to Futenma.